Dental Implant-Supported Dentures — Coatesville, PA

 Completely Restore Your Smile

-Implant dentures are crafted much like traditional dentures.
+Dental implant-retained dentures are crafted much like traditional dentures.
 A gum-colored base material is molded to fit against the gumline, supporting a full row of replacement teeth.
-However, rather than relying on the suction created by the snug fit to stay in place like a traditional denture, implant dentures rely on four to six dental implant posts that are positioned below the gumline, recreating the healthy, natural root structures of teeth.
-Depending on your unique situation and preferences, we offer two types of implant dentures:
+However, rather than relying on the suction created by the snug fit to stay in place like a traditional denture, dental implant-supported dentures rely on four to six dental implant posts that are positioned below the gumline, recreating the healthy, natural root structures of teeth.
+Depending on your unique situation and preferences, we offer two types of dental implant-retained dentures:

-Removable implant dentures are sometimes called “Snap-On dentures” for obvious reasons.
+Removable dental implant-supported dentures are sometimes called “Snap-On dentures” for obvious reasons.
 These dentures are also rooted in place with dental implants, but they are attached via clips or ball sockets.
 This way, a patient can remove them when needed, such as for cleaning.
-Not only are these ideal for patients who may be more comfortable with this familiar aspect of dentures, but removable implant dentures also typically require less jawbone density and fewer dental implants.
+Not only are these ideal for patients who may be more comfortable with this familiar aspect of dentures, but removable dental implant-retained dentures also typically require less jawbone density and fewer dental implants.

 Not only are dental implants in Coatesville the best way to replace missing teeth, but practically any healthy adult can be considered a good candidate for them!
-To be considered a good candidate for implant dentures, you’ll need:
+To be considered a good candidate for dental implant-supported dentures, you’ll need:

 - Good overall health